 - 2 egg whites (or ¼ cup liquid egg whites)

 - 3/4 cup unsalted butter, cubed (1 ½ sticks)

 - 100 grams fresh strawberries, pureed (½ cup strawberry puree)

 - 1/4 cup powdered icing sugar

 - Preheat the oven to 350 degrees F and line one muffin pan with paper liners.

-- Add strawberry puree, eggs and vanilla and beat until combined.
+- Add strawberry puree, jam, eggs and vanilla and whisk until combined.

-- Add flour, baking powder and salt and beat on low speed just until combined.
+- Add flour, baking powder and salt and stir just until combined.